 - 1. Temperature.
 The catalytic combustor can only start burning the gases in the wood smoke after the smoke has reached at least 500 degrees F. Before the smoke reaches that temperature, it simply is not hot enough to start the reaction at the combustor.
 This will result in an inefficient smoldering fire. - 2.
 Turbulence.
-The wood smoke can interact best with the precious metals inside the foil cells if there is some variation in the air flow.
-Increased turbulence enables more of the wood smoke to come into contact with more cells.
-The exhaust path as well as the irregular surface of the combustor cells adds needed turbulence. - 3.
+The wood smoke can interact best with the precious metals inside the honeycomb cells if there is some variation in the air flow.
+Increased turbulence enables more of the wood smoke to come into contact with more of the nooks and crannies in the honeycomb cells.
+The exhaust path as well as the irregular surface of the combuster cells adds needed turbulence. - 3.
 Time.
 Once the temperature and turbulence are achieved, the catalytic combustor just needs to have enough time to burn all the gases in the wood smoke.
 For this reason, it is best to minimize the amount of air you allow into the firebox once the combustor is ignited.
-Allowing too much air into the firebox speeds up the rate at which the fire burns.
+Allowing too much air into the firebox speeds up the rate at which the fire burns and allows more wood smoke to be consumed by the secondary combustion system .
 The ideal air setting for a long catalytic burn allows enough air to keep the wood burning and producing smoke.